andrekovac/PhotoFavorite/README.md

 - `vanilla-redux`: Using Redux in it's pure form
 - `redux-toolkit`: Using Redux with `redux-toolkit`
 - `redux-saga`: Using Redux in it's pure form with `redux-saga` instead of `redux-thunk` for asynchronous actions.

+### Extra

+- `extra-component-library-native-base`: Example usage of the component library NativeBase.
+- `eject`: This project in its ejected form